johnnyreilly/jQuery.Validation.Unobtrusive.Native/README.md

         <add key="UnobtrusiveJavaScriptEnabled" value="true" />
     </appSettings>

-Include jQueryValidateNativeUnobtrusiveMVC in your project and you should be able switch to using this by taking an existing HtmlHelper statement and passing `true` to the `useNativeUnobtrusiveAttributes` parameter.
+Include jQuery.Validation.Unobtrusive.Native into your project (available on [nuget](https://www.nuget.org/packages/jQuery.Validation.Unobtrusive.Native/) or on [GitHub](http://github.com/johnnyreilly/jQueryValidateNativeUnobtrusiveMVC)).
+With this in place you should be able to switch from using the existing `TextBoxFor` / `DropDownListFor` HtmlHelper statements in your views and to jQuery.Validation.Unobtrusive.Native's equivalent by adding a new parameter of `true` to the `useNativeUnobtrusiveAttributes` parameter.
 (By convention this is the first parameter after the `Expression<Func<TModel, TProperty>> expression` parameter.

 Ensure that you have the latest version of jquery.validate.js, you can find it [here](http://jqueryvalidation.org/).
-Oh, and remember that you no longer need to use jquery.validate.unobtrusive.js if you're using jQueryValidateNativeUnobtrusiveMVC.
+Oh, and remember that you no longer need to serve up the jquery.validate.unobtrusive.js on a screen where you are using jQuery.Validation.Unobtrusive.Native.

-And if you're compiling the source code in Visual Studio make sure you have the Package Manager option *"Allow NuGet to download missing packages during build"* set to true.
+P.S.
+If you're compiling the source code in Visual Studio make sure you have the Package Manager option *"Allow NuGet to download missing packages during build"* set to true.

 ##Plans